pivotal/docs-tap/vscode-extension/install.md

 Launch VSCode and navigate to the `Extensions` menu (⇧⌘X), then from the `Views and More Actions` menu (...) select `Install from VSIX...` Select the `tanzu-vscode-extension.vsix` file downloaded from Tanzunet.

-> **Note:** Upon installation, you will be prompted to install the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) and the [YAML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+> **Note:** Upon installation, accept the prompt to install the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) and the [YAML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 These are required dependencies for debugging, live-reloading, and enabling snippets.
 Ensure Language Support for Java is running in [Standard Mode](https://code.visualstudio.com/docs/java/java-project#_lightweight-mode).

 When you do not already have a Java Development Kit installed, the Java extension pack prompts you to install one.
 When the JDK and Language Support for Java are configured correctly,